-4. Short Term Absence
+5. Short Term Absence

-What is short term intermittent absence?
+5.1 What is short term intermittent absence?

 This is defined as any period of sickness absence of up to 19 days.
-This can include absences that are covered by a sickness absence certificate and/or a statement of fitness for work ('fit note').
+This can include absences that are covered by a self-certificate and/or statement of fitness for work ('fit note').

-Short term absence is routinely managed via the attendance review meeting process described in section 4 above.
+Short term absence is routinely managed via the attendance review meeting (formal/follow up) or short term intermittent capability process.